… work in progress …

 The Catholics in the northern part of Ethiopia as well as in Eritrea celebrate Mass according to the Ethiopian (aka Ge’ez) liturgical rite.

-In the other areas, the Western liturgical rite is common.
+In the other areas of Ethiopia, the Western liturgical rite is common.

 (focus on Southern Ethiopia)